Roxxers/roxbot/README.md

 ###### New Features
 - `waifurate` command can now do husbando and spousu rates as well.
 - `pet` command for your headpats needs.
+- Internal settings now have automatic and manual local backups.
 ###### Minor Changes
 - Logging is now easier internally.
 - The subreddit command has logging.
 Only when it is being directly invoked and not when an inbuilt command is being used.